KushParsaniya/quiz-graphql/README.md

 # Quiz-graphql

--his project is a Quiz platform developed with Spring and GraphQL API.
+* his project is a Quiz platform developed with Spring and GraphQL API.
 Users can interact with the system to create and answer quizzes.
--User Can Generate Question Automatically with language(like java,python,...) name and specific topic(oop,function,array,collection...)
+* User Can Generate Question Automatically with language(like java,python,...) name and specific topic(oop,function,array,collection...)
 It Uses Google's Bard Api key to generate Questions.

 ## Getting Started

--These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+* These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites